-Tip 1.
-Punish Limpers As Much As Possible
+1. Punish Limpers As Much As Possible

-Many live players can’t help it though – they have come to the casino to play some poker, and want to see tons of flops with tons of hands.
+Many live players can’t help it.
+They have come to the casino to play some poker, and they don’t want to spend their whole session folding.
+They want to see tons of flops with tons of hands.

 Facing Multiple Limpers

-Live Poker Tip 2.
-Turn Up Your Aggression on the Button
+2. Turn Up Your Aggression on the Button

 The power of position is especially advantageous against weaker competition.